Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Numerical Verification

-We observe that the trends in all three figures, Fig. \ref{fig:eventual-outage-for-exponential} -- \ref{fig:eventual-outage-for-uniform}, are similar.
-In the semi-log plots, the eventual outage probability decreases linearly with respect to initial battery energy.
-Also, the slope of the lines tend to become steeper with increase in $\rho$.
+Figs. \ref{fig:eventual-outage-for-exponential} plots the eventual outage probability, $\psi(u_0)$, versus initial battery energy, $u_0$, for cases when the energy arrival is given by Poisson process and the energy packet size is exponentially distributed.
+The eventual outage probability is predicted using (\ref{eqn:eventual-outage-poisson-exponential-exact}).
+The adjustment coefficient $r^*$ is computed using (\ref{eqn:adj-coef-eqn-MM1}).
+The exponential upper bound is computed by using (\ref{eqn:outage-inequality}).
+In the semi-log plot, the eventual outage probability decreases linearly with respect to the initial battery energy.
+Also, the slope of the lines tend to become steeper with increasing $\rho$.
 This means that we require smaller initial battery energy for a given eventual outage probability, when the value of $\rho$ is higher.
 The results from Monte-Carlo simulations agree closely with that predicted by (\ref{eqn:eventual-outage-poisson-exact}).
 The upper bound given by (\ref{eqn:outage-inequality}) is observed to be tighter for smaller values of $\rho$.
 We also observe that the line for upper bound tends to run parallel to the exact line.

-Fig. \ref{fig:eventual-outage-comparison} compares how the eventual outage probability changes with initial battery energy for the exponential, deterministic, and uniform distributed energy packet size.
-In this figure, $\rho= 1.1$ for all three cases.
-We see that the deterministic packet size gives the best performance, while exponentially distributed energy packet size perform the worst.
-This means that to achieve the same grade-of-service, say $\psi(u_0) = 0.01$, requires higher initial battery energy for exponential case than for deterministic case.
-Overall, the performance degrades with the randomness of the energy packet size.
+Fig. \ref{fig:eventual-outage-comparison-poisson-arrival} compares how the eventual outage probability changes with initial battery energy when the energy packet sizes is governed by deterministic, uniform, chi-squared, and inverse Gaussian distributions.
+In this figure, $\rho= 1.1$ and the energy arrival is a Poisson process for all the cases.
+The $r^*$ was obtained by numerically solving (\ref{eqn:adj-coef-eqn-MD1}) -- (\ref{eqn:adj-coef-eqn-MInvGauss1}) for the respective cases, and the eventual outage probability was predicted using (\ref{eqn:eventual-outage-poisson-exact}).
+We see that the trends are similar to the case with exponentially distributed energy packet size.
+We also see that the deterministic packet size gives the best performance, while the chi-squared distributed packet size performs the worst.
+This means that to achieve the same grade-of-service, say $\psi(u_0) = 0.01$, higher initial battery energy is required for the chi-squared case than for the deterministic case.